To their credit, Paramount Coffee Project is situated near some pretty adequate and convenient 2-hour ticketed street parking.

 I actually quite enjoyed the ginseng congee all loaded up.
 It had a nice heartwarming feel to it, and the flavours were not too strong (avoiding having too much of the pickled ginger).
 I quite enjoyed the strange addition of deep fried enoki, which is not something I’ve had before.
 The soy egg was yummy with the congee but I wish there had been more than half an egg for this $25 bowl.
 The chilli ground pork was a good accompaniment for the meal, while the wagyu brisket which did not really feel like wagyu disappointed.
 While a bit pricey I can definitely recommend this dish, perhaps with just the chilli pork mince.
 My partner didn’t really like this dish as she felt like she had to eat the pickled ginger.

 My partner’s (much weaker) choice was the baked eggs in habanero salsa, topped with blanched kale and garlic toast with LP’s pork sausage and housemade labneh ($23).
 It was a very sour dish thanks to both the salsa and the labneh that we ultimately didn’t finish.
 The only redeeming feature of this dish was LP’s reliably good smallgood.
-I wouldn’t recommend thsi one.
+I wouldn’t recommend this one.

-I didn’t really have a great time at Paramount Coffee Project, and I would recommend you spending your hard earned money and free time there either.
+I didn’t really have a great time at Paramount Coffee Project, and I wouldn’t recommend you spending your hard earned money and free time there either.
 While the congee is good, Sydney is full of good congees to try.
 Add PCP’s to the end of your list if you must.

 2.5/5, actively bad service